hsj71/WikipediaScraper/README.md

 # WikipediaScraper

-A Python-based GUI application that allows users to search Wikipedia articles for any person’s name, fetch full content or a summary, and save it as `.txt` files.
+A Python-based GUI application that allows users to search Wikipedia articles for any Historical name, fetch full content or a summary, and save it as `.txt` files.

 Built using **Tkinter**, **wikipedia API**, and **BeautifulSoup (optional fallback)**, this tool helps you scrape and store Wikipedia content efficiently with different scraping levels.